-Table F-3.
-Characteristics of the Diffuser on the Hueneme Outfall determined by modeling the discharge using the USEPA-approved Visual Plumes (VP) program.
+CMWD has completed theoretical modeling for the Hueneme Outfall dilution ratio.
+The results of the modeling were originally included in the ROWD submitted on July 15, 2007.
+At the time of the submittal of the ROWD in 2007, the dilution ratio of the Hueneme Outfall was determined by modeling the discharge using the USEPA-approved Visual Plumes (VP) program.
 Modeling runs were performed using ambient receiving water (Pacific Ocean) data collected in 2002 from the nearby Reliant Energy Ocean Outfall for salinity and temperature at various depths.
 Scenarios were evaluated over the range of flows expected on the RSMP, including 2, 6, 10, 14, and 19.1 MGD.
 The lowest dilution predicted by the VP model was 99.5:1, occurring at the highest flow rate of 19.1 MGD under 2002 summer conditions.